skittles9823/terminalmods/README.md

 - killice = `$ sudo killall dk.icepower.icesound`
  - Usefull if you have ICESound installed to easily kill the service and test if it's processing.
 - l = `$ ls --group-directories-first`
  - Sorts with folders first.
+Will use Magisks busybox for ls if detected.
+If not, will use default ls without the --group-directories-first parameter.
 - nano = `$ nano -l`
  - Adds line numbers to the nano GUI.
 - sbash = `$ . system/etc/bash/bashrc`